sampsyo/approxbib/approxbib.md

 [TITLE]

 This is an annotated bibliography on the topic of *approximate computing*.
+It's a living document meant to catalog everything we know about approximation and the earlier work that influenced it.
-It's a collaborative, open-source project: to contribute, see its [home on GitHub][approxbib-gh].
+It's also a collaborative, open-source project: to contribute, see its [home on GitHub][approxbib-gh].

 ~ HtmlOnly
 You can also download [the BibTeX citation database][bib], read [a PDF version of this document][pdf], or view [the raw Markdown][md].
 ~

+[TOC]

 [approxbib-gh]: https://github.com/sampsyo/approxbib
 [bib]: approx.bib